Yarn Ball Knots and Faster Computations: Introduction

 \textit{In other words, $\zeta$ is \textit{C3D} if substantial savings can be made to the computation of $\zeta$ on a yarn ball knot, relative to the complexity of computing $\zeta$ by first projecting the yarn ball to the plane.}\\

-This is not a formal definition!
-The notion of an invariant being computationally 3D is dependent on the current knowledge of the invariant.
+As discussed above, the notion of an invariant being computationally 3D that we use here is dependent on the current knowledge of the invariant.
 As our understanding grows and our computational techniques get better, an invariant might become \textit{C3D}, or lose its \textit{C3D} status.
-However, the question whether an invariant is \textit{C3D}, as we understand it at a given time, still has merit as it measures our understanding, as a community, of knot theory as a 3D subject.
-Our first example of a \textit{C3D} invariant is the linking number:
+However, the question of whether an invariant is \textit{C3D}, as we understand it at a given time, still has merit as it measures our understanding, as a community, of knot theory as a 3D subject.
+With this new terminology, Theorem \ref{thm:lk} could be restated as